digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Instrument <module-daml-finance-instrument-base-instrument-53549>`: Base implementation of an Instrument which does not define any lifecycling logic.

+    Check out the :doc:`Transfer tutorial <../../tutorial/getting-started/transfer>` for an example on how to create a base instrument and use it for a transfer.

 - ``Daml.Finance.Instrument.Bond``

     This package contains the *implementation* of different bond types, defined in the following modules: